ACabahug2312/palombi-bell-schedule/README.md

 included in websites such as Google Sites as an embed file.
 Note that not all middle schools use the same schedule as Palombi.

+Update 8/25/20: This is not for remote learning but I will be creating a customizable bell schedule that can be used for different schools.

 ## TODO
 * Add Half Bell for Each Schedule
   * Lunch Half Bells for 4th, 5th, and 6th Period for 8 Period Schedule